 • Biotin: A part of the vitamin B family, biotin is associated with hair growth.
 Deficiencies, though rare, can lead to loss of hair.

 • Omega-3 Fatty Acids: These fats keep your hair shiny and full.
-They’re not made by the body, so you need to get them from your diet.
+The body does not make them, so you need to get them from your diet.

 A balanced diet rich in these nutrients can help your hair follicles produce the healthiest hair possible.
 Remember, the results won’t be overnight.
 Just like a healthy diet benefits your body over time, your hair will improve gradually as you consistently eat well.
 So, let’s get ready to fill your plate with hair-loving foods!
 [20 Foods for Stronger Hair]